jess-bennett/personal-portfolio/README.md

 Creating this project has been quite a learning curve.
 Not only with regards to putting into practice what I have learnt so far, but also in terms of understanding my way of working a lot better – and hopefully improving on this in future projects!

 I began building the site with quite a clear idea in my head.
-As can be seen in my [wireframe document](project-files/user-centric-project-wireframe.pdf), I started out using a picture taken in the village where I grew up as my inspiration for the design (as part of the ‘reflection of my personality’ methodology).
+As can be seen in my [wireframe document](documentation/user-centric-project-wireframe.pdf), I started out using a picture taken in the village where I grew up as my inspiration for the design (as part of the ‘reflection of my personality’ methodology).
 I used Adobe CC to create a palette based on this image, and was so pleased with the idea that I ignored the fact that I didn’t really like how the colours actually looked!
 I had also set upon a single-page site (which has caused me more issues than I first realised) and for some reason (which possibly made sense to me at the time, but doesn’t now!), set each section to be 100vh.

 About halfway through the project I realised my mistake on both these counts, and created a new index.html.
 I copied the code across line by line to make sure that I fully understood each design-decision I was making and at the same time, rectified those two major mistakes.
 Each section is no longer limited in height, which has helped enormously with the layout.
 And the colour palette, whilst still based on my original image, is a much more abstract take on the greens and blues of the countryside – and I think, more suited to the purpose of the site.

 All these changes have meant that this project took quite a bit longer than I had anticipated.
 But for a first project, I have learnt a huge amount, which I hope will help the planning process for my next project.

+### Lessons Learnt
+* Start small and build up
+    *  I was slightly too enthusiastic about getting to the 'fun (extra challenging)' parts and in hindsight I should have spent more time ensuring I was satisfied with the underlying format.
+This would have saved me a great deal of time that was spent going back and changing the colour scheme and layout.

+* Pick a CSS naming convention and stick with it
+    * I still have more to learn when it comes to the pros and cons of different naming conventions, although I did do plenty of reading around the subject before beginning the site.
+I have tried to use a consistent style throughout but I think some of my class names were a bit haphazard to begin with.

+* Thoroughly document external libraries
+    * The JS took some trial and error to get it working, and I ended up with some unused libraries in place.
+Whilst I did make a note of those that I used in my wireframe document, I neglected to remove all of those that **didn't** work from my code and ended up with two unused libraries (now removed).

+* Be wary of duplicating CSS rules
+    * Again, I think this was an overload of enthusiasm that led to some needless repetition of rules.
+In future, I realise that I need to be more careful of this!

 ## UX
 The website has been built with prospective clients, recruiters, employers and collaborators in mind.
 Whilst a personal portfolio site is a fairly simple idea, I wanted it to appeal to different people for different reasons.
 Basically, I want something which is impressive, but more importantly, easy-to-understand for both technical and non-technical mindsets.